QuentinRa/blog.quentinra.dev/maths/graph/scheduling/pt.md

 The Metra potential method (`méthode potentiel-tâche`) is what I think is the English name of the `méthode potentiel-tâche`.

-* first create a graph of all of your tasks
+* first, create a graph of all of your tasks
 * the tasks are linked with edges having a weight which is the duration of the task
-* We are usually starting at a node called START, ending at node called END
+* We are usually starting at a node called START, and ending at a node called END

 The task (nodes) will have properties